kamranafridi9220-prog/multi-agent-cognitive-enterprise-twin/README.md

 * Executive recommendations

 This creates a foundation for organizational learning and future knowledge accumulation.

 ---

 # 🏛️ AI Executive Boardroom

 A major enhancement to the Cognitive Enterprise Twin is the introduction of the AI Executive Boardroom.

-Rather than relying on a single AI recommendation, the platform now simulates a virtual executive leadership team where multiple executive agents independently evaluate business performance before contributing to a board-level strategic recommendation.
+Rather than relying on a single AI recommendation, the platform simulates a virtual executive leadership team where multiple executive agents independently evaluate business performance before contributing to a board-level strategic recommendation.

 The Executive Boardroom introduces organizational perspectives commonly found within enterprise leadership structures.